rkumar/rbcurse/README.markdown

 *  News!!
 Migrated from ncurses-ruby to ffi-ncurses since 1.3.0

+* After releasing 1.4.1, I will be separating this gem into core, extras and experimental.
+  Until now the basic widgets have often been volatile, with sudden changes coming in minor versions or patch versions.
+With 1.5.0, I hope to keep the core stable and back-compat.

+  I've totally rewritten tabbedpane and messagebox.
+Much simpler now.
+Will substitute this with existing one in 1.5.0 and push the existing ones into /deprecated.
+There is now support for printing colored text in ansi-escape format or a better format based on tmux's status-line config, which allows for nesting of colors.
+I need to iron out the interface.

 ## DESCRIPTION:

 A small but comprehensive widget library written in ruby for creating ncurses